Investment Management - MSc

 - Keele is ranked 3rd in the UK for business by the Postgraduate Taught Experience Survey (PTES 2019).

-- Curriculum has been designed to match over two-thirds of the Chartered Financial Analyst Institute (CFA) syllabus and on successful completion you can sit the Level 1 exam.
+- Curriculum has been designed to match over 70% of the Chartered Financial Analyst Institute’s (CFA) Candidate Body of Knowledge (CBOK), preparing you the sit the CFA's exams.

 - Access to our Bloomberg Suite with all its economic, financial and business real-time data, world news, analyses and reports from the world’s biggest financial organisations.